What you need to know about March Madness and the NCAA tournament

 There are two ways to qualify for the NCAA tournament.
 The first is as an automatic qualifier by winning the conference tournament.
 The second is earning an at-large bid based on analytics the selection committee takes into consideration after the regular season and conference tournaments have concluded.

-How is the NCAA handling coronavirus?
+How is the NCAA handling the coronavirus?

 The NCAA is partnering with a local health care provider to test players, coaching staffs, administrators and officials.
 The Marion County Health Department has approved medical protocols submitted by the NCAA.